lorn-jaeger/wrf-run/docs/user_instructions.rst

 * :code:`submit_wrf.bash.derecho`

 The workflow will automatically copy the appropriate submission script template to the run directories and strip the :code:`.casper` or :code:`.derecho` file name suffix if they exist.
-If running the workflow on a system other than Derecho or Casper, then only one set of those files without a machine-name syntax is needed.

 Additionally, note that in :code:`template_dir` the namelist templates must have suffixes corresponding to :code:`icbc_model`, to enable WRF experiments that can utilize different